Below are links to web sites that may help you with your real estate buying or selling experience on the Manitoulin.

 Asbestos - CREA Publication

 - The Minimum Distance Separation (MDS) Formulae is a land use planning tool that determines a recommended separation distance between a livestock barn or manure storage and another land use.
 The objective of MDS is to prevent land use conflicts and minimize nuisance complaints from odour.

-- NOTE: I have prepared a guide for Buyers and Sellers.
-Please contact me for a PDF copy of this information.
+- A guide that I have prepared for Buyers and Sellers.

 Local red flags can be;